warnock/yummly-app/README.md

 * content on about, contact, and user activities
 * MEAT logo
 * MEAT tagline on main activity - something like "these aren't the cows your looking for"
-* flesh out detailed recipe page and add inplicit intent
-* add paccasso and write method to make images clearer
+* add Picasso and write method to make images clearer
 * add icons to contact activity
 * set up user input not to take numbers
+* add if statement if no recipes returned

 ## Technologies Used